eleda77/eleda77.github.io/docs/vocab_list.md

 **fillip** - something which acts as a stimulus or boost to an activity; a flick of the finger or propel with a finger flick

 **fingle** - gross way to say to finger (verb)

+**fistula** - an abnormal or surgically made passage between a hollow or tubular organ and the body surface, or between two hollow or tubular organs

 **fitz** - would precede the father's forename, means "son of"